The Night Lagos Shows You What Afrobeats Actually Sounds Like Live

 The Food (Eventually)

-The suya cost 2,000 NGN.
+The suya costs 2,000 NGN.
 About $1.30.
-For one of the best meals of my trip.
+One of the best meals of the trip.

 Afrobeats is not a genre you understand through recordings.
 It's a genre you understand through participation.
 The music is designed for live spaces, for bodies, for communal experience.
-Listening to it alone in your car is like reading the lyrics to a song — technically accurate, emotionally incomplete.
+Listening alone in your car is like reading the lyrics to a song — technically accurate, emotionally incomplete.

 Lagos is the source.
 The city doesn't export Afrobeats — it overflows with it, and the rest of the world catches the spillage.
 Being at the source, in the room, in the crowd, is a fundamentally different experience from any festival stage in London or New York.